 Some other tips…

-- Email Reminder App – You could install an email reminder add-on to your web browser.
-These add-ons, such as the Boomerang app for Gmail , can archive an email for you, but move it back into your inbox on a set day.
+- Email Reminder / Snooze – Use an email reminder feature to move the email back into your inbox on a set day.
 This could be set to 1 week before the patient’s operation, for example.
-The app can also present any pre-written notes for you to read.
+Gmail has a ‘Snooze’ feature or there is also a Boomerang app which can also show you any a reminder note you set too.

 - Batch, Batch, Batch – You might consider batching your processes, to make it easier for you to complete all steps in one go.